-Sadly, the days of relaxing in the beer garden with a chilled cooler or two are now over, but worry not, the UK still has a number of fantastic traditional pubs which are perfect for the colder months.
-We’ve taken a few hints from the recent Campaign for Real Ale Good Beer Guide and put together a shortlist of award winning English and Welsh pubs which will provide the perfect pint for you and your mates this autumn.
-Check out our list of the five finest.
+Sadly, the days of relaxing in the beer garden with a chilled cooler or two are now over, but worry not, the UK still has a number of fantastic autumn pubs which are perfect for the colder months.
+We’ve together a shortlist of award winning autuumn pubs which will provide the perfect pint for you and your mates this autumn around England and Wales.
+Check out our list of the five finest autumn pubs.

 Crown and Kettle, Manchester

-With an ale-driven clientele and a wide range of ever-changing ale options available, the Crown and Kettle is one of Manchester’s most popular traditional pubs and one of CAMRA’s pubs of the year in 2015.
-The pub places a lot of emphasis on local produce which means the majority of guest ales are brewed locally from a host of independent brewers.
+With an ale-driven clientele and a wide range of ever-changing ale options available, the Crown and Kettle is one of Manchester’s most popular traditional pubs.
+This autumn pub places a lot of emphasis on local produce which means the majority of guest ales are brewed locally from a host of independent brewers.

 The building itself is a sight to be seen as it has a beautifully ornate ceiling and is believed to date back to at least the 19th century, if not earlier.
 The pub is renowned for its regular beer festivals and is used to hosting lively live music nights all year round.
 When it comes to food, the menu is very traditional with pork pies available at the bar in an unusual range of different flavours.
 The Crown and Kettle is definitely worth a visit if you’re stopping over in Manchester at our popular Manchester hostel, YHA Manchester.